jcvignoli/lumiere-movies/README.md

 1. Activate the plugin
 2. Configure the plugin (in admin settings).
 Default values are automatically filled.
 In most cases, no change is required.
-3. Make sure the cache directories (cache and photo directories) have been created (in cache settings).
+3. Make sure the cache directories (cache and photo directories) have been created (check the cache settings in Lumière cache settings).
 The plugin is preconfigured to work with "/wp-content/cache/lumiere-movies/".
-The plugin works with or without cache.

 ### basic options